 An example of not presenting overload would be that your only leg work you ever do is squat 135lbs for 3×10 every single workout and wonder why your leg strength is never increasing.

-Which is a perfect segue into how unstable surfaces violate the principal of overload, you can’t use the same type of loads you can use in comparison to on the ground training.
+Which is a perfect segue into how unstable surfaces violate the principle of overload, you can’t use the same type of loads you can use in comparison to on-the-ground training.

 Any time an exercise becomes less stable, force production declines and proper overload can no longer be supplied.
 Thus, any training strategy that disrupts your ability to produce force on a stable surface becomes a highly ineffective tool to becoming a better athlete.

 Additionally, the kind of stability required under maximal loads is specific to maximal loads, so this type of unstable equipment will not help you maintain technique under heavy weights as they are sometimes advertised to do.
 Different recruitment patterns for different styles of lifting, you will find very little carryover from squatting on a BOSU ball to squatting on the ground.

 If strength and power training improves our shot power, improve all aspects of speed development (starting speed, explosiveness, agility, acceleration and top speed), makes us harder to knock off the puck, and can improve our sport specific conditioning to hockey — why are we taking weight off the bar so we can balance on a ball?

 We need that weight on the bar so we can improve our relative strength and power output so we can improve our performance on the ice.

 This is the meat and potatoes as to how unstable surfaces effect our ability to present an overload.

 You don’t ever see somebody squatting 400lbs on an unstable surface, why is this?